Summertime usually involves water recreation, which can be a source of great family fun. It also poses some dangers.

 Use extra protection in areas with reflective surfaces such as water.

 And beware: A cloud cover only partially reduces radiation.
-Skin won’t feel warm until it is already too late.
+The sun won’t feel warm until it is already too late.

 With the right precautions, summer can be a time of fun and enjoyment for all ages.